dev-mush/jaims-py/README.md

 ### ✨ Other features

-- Complete control over openai call parameters (temperature, top_p, n, max_tokens, etc.)
+- Complete control over openai call parameters.
 - Automatic chat history management
 - Configuration of the OpenAI model to use
 - Injectable prompt to shape agent behavior